 Maine Medical Center

-Proposal title: Reimagining Residency: Ensuring Readiness for Practice through Growing Interprofessional Partnerships to Advance Care and Education (iPACE)
+Project title: Reimagining Residency: Ensuring Readiness for Practice through Growing Interprofessional Partnerships to Advance Care and Education (iPACE)

 Montefiore Health System

-Proposal title: Residency Training to Effectively Address Social Determinants of Health: Applying a Curricular Framework Across Four Primary Care Specialties
+Project title: Residency Training to Effectively Address Social Determinants of Health: Applying a Curricular Framework Across Four Primary Care Specialties

 Oregon Health & Science University and University of California, Davis

-Proposal title: California Oregon Medical Partnership to Address Disparities in Rural Education and Health (COMPADRE)
+Project title: California Oregon Medical Partnership to Address Disparities in Rural Education and Health (COMPADRE)

 University of North Carolina School of Medicine

-Proposal title: Fully Integrated Readiness for Service Training (FIRST): Enhancing the Continuum from Medical School to Residency to Practice
+Project title: Fully Integrated Readiness for Service Training (FIRST): Enhancing the Continuum from Medical School to Residency to Practice

-Project Description: This project expands the geographic and specialty reach of the University of North Carolina School of Medicine’s established residency readiness program.
-Its additional aims include developing and implementing a generalizable health systems science (HSS) curriculum for graduate medical education (GME), streamlining the transition from medical school to residency, promoting a positive learning environment and facilitating workforce development for the state of North Carolina.
+Project description: The FIRST Project expands the geographic and specialty reach of the University of North Carolina School of Medicine’s residency readiness program.
+Additional aims of the project include developing a health systems science (HSS) curriculum for graduate medical education (GME), streamlining the transition from medical school to residency, promoting a positive learning environment and facilitating workforce development for the state of North Carolina.